 If you’re looking for wild, groundbreaking headlines and out-of-this-world specifications, you might be disappointed.
 We suspect Panasonic is not trying to make headlines with this camera, but to cement its reputation for providing properly thought-out and effective video cameras that do what filmmakers need, not what tech zealots demand.

-We're told the Lumix GH6 will be available by the end of 2021.
-What we don't yet have is a price, but we do know this will be the flagship of the Lumix G range and will be positioned above the new Lumix GH5 II.
+Clearly the Lumix GH6 missed its launch date in 2021, and what we don't yet have is a price, but we do know this will be the flagship of the Lumix G range and will be positioned above the new Lumix GH5 II.

 • Best 4K cameras for video (opens in new tab)